-TAP TSI only

-The section hereunder is relevant for TAP TSI only and has no impact on TAF.

-This section hereunder is relevant for TAF TSI only and has no impact on TAP.

-This message49 is needed to enable the Station Manager to fulfil passenger information requirements according to TAP BP 4.2.12.
+TAP TSI only The section hereunder is relevant for TAP TSI only and has no impact on TAF.
+TAF TSI only This section hereunder is relevant for TAF TSI only and has no impact on TAP.
+This message 49 is needed to enable the Station Manager to fulfil passenger information requirements according to TAP BP 4.2.12.
 The SM shall inform the passenger about changes of track for train services.
 The information needs to be delivered to the SM.

-17.1 Process triggering the message

-In case a train service shall not arrive or depart on the originally planned track/platform, the IM has to inform the RU and the SM (directly or via the RU) in due time before the arrival of a train (or before the departure at origin) for passengers information in station.
+[Not applicable.]
+17.1 Process triggering the message In case a train service shall not arrive or depart on the originally planned track/platform, the IM has to inform the RU and the SM (directly or via the RU) in due time before the arrival of a train (or before the departure at origin) for passengers information in station.
 Beside local agreement, the following message can also be optionally used.
 This message concerns the relevant information for passengers in stations, where to board a train.
 According to local circumstances, this is a track in platform (track adjacent to a platform) or a platform itself50.
 It does not cover the information on any other tracks on route of the running train.
 If the platform number is different to the track number the unique reference (track number) shall be used.

-The message is sent in due time under contractual agreement by:

-- either IM to SM and RU; - or IM to RU and then RU to SM (depending on national railway organisation).

-The message shall indicate the new track/platform, where the
+The message is sent in due time under contractual agreement by: either IM to SM and RU; or IM to RU and then RU to SM (depending on national railway organisation).
+The process graph can be seen in Annex 13.
+17.2Content of the message The message shall indicate the new track/platform, where the train service is foreseen to stop.

-50 The meaning of track can be understood differently.
+49 Waiting approval by Change Control Management 50 The meaning of track can be understood differently.
 In this context, track means the location where a passenger can board a train.